CITY OF CHILLICOTHE

 Tri-County Regional Planning Commission facilitates the planning process, leads steering committee meetings, gathers and analyzes data, and supports the community organizing efforts of the steering committee by coordinating engagement events, like workshops and open houses.

-The City of Chillicothe plays a crucial role in the comprehensive planning process.
-Chillicothe’s role is to provide support and feedback on implementation strategies and ensure the plan is realized after adoption.
+The City of Chillicothe plays a crucial role in the comprehensive planning process, providing support and feedback on implementation strategies and ensuring that the plan is realized after adoption.

 Steering Committee Members